Quick links to sections below…

 Germany Weapon and Ammunition Transiting Procedures ←

-If a German Firearm Importation Permit is needed as you will be picking up and declaring your firearms and ammunition to enter Germany in order to recheck your baggage and/or firearms and ammunition through to your next or final destination, please complete the German Firearm Customs Permit Form for all firearm(s) and/or ammunition that you intend to take with you.
+Please complete the German Firearm Customs Permit Form for all firearm(s) and/or ammunition that you intend to take with you.
 Click here to print a copy of this form, we would strongly recommend that you fill out and send the form to the following German authorities at least a couple of months prior to your departure in order to obtain the German Firearm Importation Permit in time for your trip.
-The form should be addressed and sent to the following address:
+The form and documents should be addressed by email or sent to the following address:

 Stadt Frankfurt am Main